cryptobuks/sysdig-inspect/README.md

 Main Features
 ---
-**Capture highlights**
+**Instant highlights**

 (screenshot)

-The overview page offers an out of the box, at a glace summary of the content of the trace file.
-It includes highlights of resource utilization, file and network activity, security and performance issues and more.
+The overview page offers an out of the box, at a glance summary of the content of the trace file.
+Content is organized in tiles, each of which shows the value of a relevant metric and its trend.
+Tiles are organized in categories to surface useful information more clearly.
+Tiles are also the starting point for investigation and drill down.

-**Sub-second microtrends and metric correlation** (screenshot)(gif?)
+**Sub-second microtrends and metric correlation**

-Any tile in the overview page can be clicked to see the sub-second trend of the selected metric.
-Multiple tiles can be selected to see how metrics correlate to each other and identify root causes.

-**Deep drill down**
-(screenshot)(gif?)

-You can double-click on a tile to see the data behind it.
-Click on the data or use the time line to further refine what you see.

-**Payloads visualization**
 (screenshot)

-Visualize the actual payloads that are read or written to files, network connections, pipes, unix sockets and any other type of file descriptor.

-**Sysdig integration**
+Once you click on a tile, you will see the sub-second trend of the metric shown by the tile.
+Yes, sub-second.
+You will be amazed at how different your system, containers and applications look at this level of granularity.
+Multiple tiles can be selected to see how metrics correlate to each other and identify hot spots.

+**Intuitive drill-down-oriented workflow**

 (screenshot)

-View granular sysdig events for arbitrary selections.
+You can double-click on a tile to see the data behind it and start a drill down session.
+At this point you can either use the timeline to restrict what data you are seeing, or further drill down by double clicking on any line of data.
+You will be able to see processes, files, network connections and much more.

+**Payloads and system calls visualization**

+(screenshot)

+Every single byte of data that is read or written to a file, to a network connection o to a pipe is recorded in the trace file and Sysdig Inspect makes it easy to observe it.
+Do you need to troubleshoot an intermittent network issues or determine what a malware wrote to the file system?
+All the data you need is there.
+And, of course, you can switch at any time into sysdig mode and look at every single system calls.

 Where to start?
 ---